seanmwu/seanmwu.github.io/about.markdown

 ![Profile Image]({{ site.url }}/{{ site.picture }}){:width="50%"}

-<br><b>I am a graduating Master’s student in aerospace engineering at the University of California, Davis.</b>

-<p>I'm a graduating master’s candidate (Dec.
-2017) at UC Davis with emphasis in aerodynamics, aircraft design and optimization; and a passion for advancing aeronautics.</p>
+<br><b>I'm a graduating master’s candidate (Dec.
+2017) at UC Davis with emphasis in aerodynamics, aircraft design and optimization; and a passion for advancing aeronautics.</b>

 <p>At Davis, I managed the aeronautical wind tunnel, mentored 6 undergraduate researchers, advised 11 student capstone design teams, led a radiosonde field team, and am currently defining a wind tunnel test for a multi-element airfoil with active flow control.